Travelling in the UK: where can I go on holiday?

 What can I do in England?

-You can visit pubs, restaurants, outdoor leisure facilities, cinemas, museums, galleries, theme parks, arcades, fun fairs, libraries, indoor aquariums, zoos, safari parks, farms and wildlife centres.
+Outdoor leisure facilities, cinemas, museums, galleries, theme parks, arcades, fun fairs, libraries, indoor aquariums, zoos, safari parks, farms and wildlife centres will also be open.

 Who can I go to England with?